 Once positive replies to the above questions have been obtained we will then be in a position to exchange, provided you are able to send me the monies to fund the deposit payable on exchange.

-Tax Issues when buying a Property
+Tax Issues when Buying Residential Property

 If, should you eventually sell the property, it has risen in value, you may have to pay Capital Gains Tax on the difference between what you receive for the property and what the property cost to acquire, improve and sell, after allowing for inflation.
 If the house is your main residence then no Capital Gains tax is chargeable at all, but you should bear in mind that you are only entitled to have one main residence.